adept/hledger-sankey/README.md

 # hledger-sankey
-A python3 script (that uses pandas and plotly) to plot three graphs:
+A python3 script (that uses plotly, tested with plotly 6.5.0) to plot three graphs:

 - treemap graph of all expenses